 Scenarios in productivity apps often require a form layout, where users have to enter information about something.
 For example, when creating a meeting invitation in a calendar app, users must enter the location, start time, end time, date, attendees, and other, similar info.
 This type of layout typically uses a mix of different control types and works best with a column-based design.

 When deciding which form layout to use, consider the flow of the task you want the user to complete and where scrolling will be required in that flow.
 Scrolling will increase substantially when the touch keyboard is visible, because the keyboard takes up about 50% of available screen space in landscape orientation.
-Inline error notifications, then they appear, also increase both the length of the content and the need for scrolling.
+Inline error notifications, when they appear, also increase both the length of the content and the need for scrolling.

 Instead of trying to fit all controls into one very long form, consider breaking the task into a sequence of several forms.

 A single-column layout can work for short or long, vertically scrolling forms.
 In the following single-column layout example, the reading and tab order are top to bottom and left to right.

 A two-column form layout makes the best use of the visible horizontal space in landscape orientation.
 To minimize the user's need to scroll, have the reading and tab order go from left to right then from top to bottom.